Probing Nucleon-$\Omega_{\rm ccc}$Interaction via Lattice QCD at Physical Quark Masses: Numerical results

 \subsection{Phase shifts and scattering parameters}

 To extract physical observables in infinite spatial volume, we fit the potential using a phenomenological two-range Gaussian form, $V_{\rm fit}(r)=\sum_{i=1,2}A_i\exp\left(-(r/B_i)^2\right)$, which reflects the two-component structure of the $N$-$\Omega_{\rm 3c}$ potentials.
-As an example, the uncorrelated fits for both channels at $t/a = 17$ over the range $0 < r < 3$~fm are shown in Fig.~\ref{fig:potential}.
+As an example, the uncorrelated fits\footnote{In principle, the data are correlated.
+A correlated fit requires the number of measurements to be significantly larger than the number of data points~\cite{Dowdall:2019bea}.
+In the present analysis, however, the total number of configurations is 1600, and the binning procedure (Sec.~\ref{sec:latticeset}) reduces the number of effective samples to 20, while the number of data points is 88.
+Therefore, a correlated fit is not recommended.
+Instead, an uncorrelated fit is employed, which provides a conservative estimate of the fitting uncertainties~\cite{Michael:1993yj}. } for both channels at $t/a = 17$ over the range $0 < r < 3$~fm are shown in Fig.~\ref{fig:potential}.
 The corresponding fitting parameters are listed in Table~\ref{tab:fitparameter}.